 Juul Hondius shares a hexagonal view

-We arrive just after opening hours but the kind elevator operator does let us enter the crazy shaped elevator in the Azadi Tower in Tehran.
-The submerged entrance resembles an old 70ties James Bond movie set.
-The elevator rattles to a halt just below the top and the noise of city traffic is far away.
+We arrive just after opening hours but the kind operator lets us enter the crazy shaped elevator in the Azadi Tower in Tehran.
+The submerged entrance resembles a 70ties James Bond movie set.
+The elevator rattles to the top and the noise of city traffic is far away.
 We are the only guests in the top of the tower, where lamps divide the space in different colors.

-The hexagonal windows provide a great view of the snowy high peaks north of the city, they ablaze in the setting sun.
+Hexagonal windows provide a great view of the snowy high peaks north of the city, they ablaze in the setting sun.
 All the traffic on the square below us suddenly comes to a stop on the roundabout and then all traffic disappears in different directions.
-The whole square is deserted except for some police scouts.

 A motorcade with about twenty cars moves on to the square.
 I know there is a summit of Gas Exporting Countries Forum going on where Vladimir Putin is the main guest.
 The cars stop to take a look up at the Azadi Tower.
-We look back from the top of the tower through the hexagonal window.
+His deadpan face appears in a car window.
+We look back from the top of the tower through the hexagonal frame.
 Vladimir Vladimirovich closes his window and continues with his escort to the airport.
 The rear lights of the motorcade seem to create the shape a Russian Orthodox cross.
-It seems like a magical coincidence.

 Photo by Martine Stig